Spachea perforata: History

-Spachea perforata was first collected in 1804 by Alexander Anderson, curator of the Botanic Gardens St. Vincent, on the slopes of La Soufrière.
+Spachea perforata was first collected in 1804 by Alexander Anderson, curator of the Saint Vincent and the Grenadines Botanic Gardens, on the slopes of La Soufrière.
 One of the specimens that he collected is still present in the botanical gardens, with several other younger trees being introduced as well.
 The species was added to the new genus Spachea in 1840 by Antoine Laurent de Jussieu with an original description, but lacking citation of the specimen that was described.
 In 1843, a longer description was published that included a specimen citation, and that description is what most subsequent analysis of the taxonomy of S. perforata depended on.
 A distinct lack of specimens and material continued to make analysis of the species difficult, but it was treated as valid in two separate monographs of the family Malpighiaceae.

 Synonymy

-In St. Vincent and the Grenadines it is claimed that the Soufrière Tree is endemic to the island of St. Vincent; however, general collection on the island has never found a Soufrière Tree in the two centuries since its original finding by Anderson in 1804.
-In fact, the only known extant specimens come from the trees of the Botanic Gardens St. Vincent.
+In St. Vincent and the Grenadines it is claimed that the Soufrière Tree is endemic to the island of Saint Vincent; however, general collection on the island has never found a Soufrière Tree in the two centuries since its original finding by Anderson in 1804.
+In fact, the only known extant specimens come from the trees of the Botanic Gardens of Saint Vincent.
 As such, it was proposed as early as 1947 that the few known specimens of S. perforata are actually the species S. elegans, which has similar characteristics.